jamesshore/testing-without-mocks-complex/README.md

 * `@sinonjs/fake-timers`: Used to make [Clock](src/node_modules/infrastructure/clock.js) Nullable.
 * `uuid`: Wrapped by [UuidGenerator](src/www/infrastructure/uuid_generator.js), which is used to create correlation IDs.

-The remaining modules are used by the automated build:
+The remaining modules are used by the build and tests:

 * `chai`: Assertion library used by tests.
 * `eslint`: Static code analyzer (linter) used by build.